Answer support questions in text when that is enough, and show users the fix when they need to see it.

 A growing pile of videos does not fix support.
 Without AI retrieval and structure, support libraries become hard to browse and even harder to use under pressure.

 Support content often lives across multiple tools and page types.
-AI can turn those scattered assets into one support experience that users can actually use.
+Cincopa creates an on-demand support layer that connects those assets into one usable troubleshooting experience.

 Support knowledge is not useful just because it exists.
 It has to be organized for the issue, embedded where the issue happens, ready to answer across the full library, and available in the channels where users already ask for help.

-The support experience does not have to stop at embedded chat on a documentation page.
+The support experience does not have to stop with an assistant on a documentation page.
 The same video and document knowledge can power support responses across multiple channels while keeping answers more consistent.

 Answer from support knowledge on your site.

-Guide users to the right answer and the right moment without rewriting the same explanation every time.
+Support workflows can point users to the right answer and the right moment.

 Resolve common issues faster with knowledge-backed responses.